OAGi/Score/docs/user_guide/ScoreUserGuide.rst

 5. The Deprecated checkboxes are unchecked and locked.
 See `Edit detail of a brand-new code list <#_Edit_detail_of_7>`__.

-6. Click the "Update" button at the top right to save changes.
+6. Click the Update button at the top right to save changes.

 7. It should be noted that a code list value derived from another code list cannot be edited.
 Apart from that, the end user may perform